 Being short on time and finding an affordable flight on a budget airline were the deciding factors in my decision to fly.

-Since I could not find a map that outlined public transport routes, I utilized Google Maps to attempt to illustrate roughly the trajectory I took while circumnavigating this jewel of a country.
+Since I could not find a map that outlined public transport routes, I used Google Maps to roughly illustrate the trajectory I took while circumnavigating this jewel of a country.

 You can download this map for FREE by clicking the share button.